 HumBio Buzz Newsletter Archive

-Lianne is always happy to talk to students.
-Email email@example.com to set up a time to chat.
+Lianne is always happy to talk to students and has standing office hours on Fridays from 2-4pm.
+You can also email email@example.com to set up a time to chat.

 Tea Time with the Director: